annafeit/motion-capture-labeling/README.md

 - Plotting the data every 10000 frames and saving the file in the <code> IMG </code> folger for inspection

 In addition, the following arguments can be defined to modify the labeling process as described above (default values given):
+- <code><b>marker_names = []</b></code> <br> A list of the marker names that should be used for labeling and that were used to label the data in the very first frame.
+If this is set to [] the script will try to figure them out automatically by taking only those names that do not start with "Marker" (e.g. Marker_27916).
 - <code><b>frame_marker_names = {}</b></code> <br> A dictionary of frames to a mapping from marker name to marker name.
 Specifies for a marker which label it corresponds to at the given frame.
 - <code><b>fallback_frames = []</b></code> <br> A list of fallback frames at which the captured data is labeled correctly
 - <code><b>labeled_marker_names = []</b></code> <br> A list of marker names that the algorithm can assume to be labeled correctly <i> throughout  the complete file </i>